layilin/SP23-33852/_annotations/book1_draft2.md

 7.37n. diaphoretic.
 Having the property of inducing or promoting perspiration.

 7.37n worms.
-Grainger is referring to parasitic worms (helminths) that live in the digestive tracks of humans and other animals.
+Grainger is referring to parasitic worms (helminths) that live in the digestive tracts of humans and other animals.
 There are many such parasites, including tapeworms and roundworms.
 Worms were a major health concern in the eighteenth century, producing such physical effects as malnutrition and anemia, as well as cognitive problems.

 [people] 7.37n Acosta.
 José de Acosta (1539-1600), Jesuit theologian, philosopher, and missionary who traveled to and spent several years in Peru and Mexico.
 Chiefly known for his *Historia natural y moral de las Indias* (1590), one of the earliest and most comprehensive surveys of the Americas.